With Treatment

-Centerstone Of Illinois is treatment facility located at 902 West Main Street in the 62896 zip code in West Frankfort, IL that offers medication assisted substance abuse treatment.
-Centerstone Of Illinois provides naltrexone administration and relapse prevention from naltrexone to children and adolescents.
-Some of the treatment approaches used by Centerstone Of Illinois consist of brief intervention, cognitive behavioral therapy and anger management.
+Centerstone Of Illinois is treatment facility located at 902 West Main Street in the 62896 zip code in West Frankfort, IL that offers medication assisted treatment for addiction.
+Centerstone Of Illinois provides relapse prevention from naltrexone and naltrexone administration to children and adolescents.
+Some of the treatment approaches used by Centerstone Of Illinois consist of relapse prevention, substance use counseling and anger management.

 Address: 902 West Main Street, West Frankfort, IL 62896